Heating and cooling processes via phaseonium-driven dynamics of cascade systems: Discussion

 These results open the way to various prospects.
-Future works will investigate the role of intra system quantum correlations, created by the ancillas interacting with both cavities.
-In fact, although the cavities are not directly coupled with each other, a unidirectional flow of information is mediated by the ancilla atoms, going from the first cavity to the second one.
-Working with quadratic operators like we did in Appendix~\ref{apx:continuous-time}, approximating the time-evolution operator for small collision times, one can exploit the theory of continuous systems' covariance matrices as a useful tool for looking at the evolution of the von Neumann entropy, exchanged mutual information~\cite{mutual_info_Zurek1983, mutual_information_Henderson2001}, quantum discord~\cite{intro_discord_zurek2002, discord1_Ollivier2001, discord2_Henderson2001, discord_for_noncommutativity_Luo2008}, and even entanglement via logarithmic negativity as an entanglement monotone~\cite{ppt_criterion_peres1996, ppt_criterion_horodecki1996, entanglement_monotone_plenio2005}.
-The starting point for this further studies is given in Appendix~\ref{apx:operators-evolution}.
-Moreover, another interesting direction to be analysed is the utilization of different types of ancilla phaseonium atoms, prepared with different coherences, to induce a thermodynamic cycle on the cavities.
+Future works will investigate the role of intra-system quantum correlations, created by the ancillas interacting with both cavities.
+Although the cavities are not directly coupled with each other, a unidirectional flow of information is mediated by the ancilla atoms, going from the first cavity to the second one.
+Working with quadratic operators as we did in Appendix~\ref{apx:continuous-time}, approximating the time-evolution operator for short collision times, one can exploit the theory of continuous systems' covariance matrices as a useful tool for looking at the evolution of the von Neumann entropy, exchanged mutual information~\cite{mutual_info_Zurek1983, mutual_information_Henderson2001}, quantum discord~\cite{intro_discord_zurek2002, discord1_Ollivier2001, discord2_Henderson2001, discord_for_noncommutativity_Luo2008}, and even entanglement via logarithmic negativity as an entanglement monotone~\cite{ppt_criterion_peres1996, ppt_criterion_horodecki1996, entanglement_monotone_plenio2005}.
+The starting point for this further study is given in Appendix~\ref{apx:operators-evolution}.

+A further addition to our system will be the implementation of cavity losses to a thermal environment, adding a dissipative term to the master equation to see the effects on the thermalization.
+This problem is already tackled in Ref.~\cite{saharyan_propagating_2023}, and some specific dissipation models for $\Lambda$ systems in a cavity are considered in Ref.~\cite{obada_moving_2017, chen_exact_2019}.
+Numerical results for the more simple micromaser are also reported to describe the steady state of the system \cite{xu_influence_2006} and to study the effects on the performances of a quantum micromaser battery \cite{shaghaghi_lossy_2023}.

+Finally, another promising direction to be analysed is the utilization of different types of ancilla phaseonium atoms, prepared with different coherences, to induce a thermodynamic cycle on the cavities.